 “The Montana case forces the court to decide whether the court really meant that corporate spending can never corrupt,” said Raskin, the American University professor.

-New York and 21 other states and the District of Columbia (STODC1) filed a brief in support of Montana’s law.
+New York and 21 other states and the District of Columbia (STODC1:US) filed a brief in support of Montana’s law.
 The states called campaign-finance restrictions on corporations necessary “to safeguard their democratic processes.”

 Citizens United, a non-profit group that successfully sued the Federal Election Commission and has backed Republican candidates, said in a brief in support of the Montana businesses that every state court is bound by the Citizens United ruling.